This is the final brief I will be allowed to file

 veto of his campaign advertisements containing slain babies, even a

 warning of potential litigation was regarded as "censorship".
-I would

 appreciate, not resent, a mere friendly warning made in good faith.
 But